Chapter 6 Linear model inference and prediction

 \[ E(\mathtt{flipper\_length\_mm}\mid \mathtt{body\_mass\_g} = 3700.662, \mathtt{species} = \mathtt{Adelie}), \]

 which is an unknown characteristic of the population of all Adelie penguins.
 Similarly, the 98% confidence interval for the mean bill length of Chinstrap penguins with a body mass of 3733.09 g is [48.15, 49.52] mm.
-Lastly, the mean flipper length of Gentoo penguins with a body mass of 5076.02 g is [46.99, 48.02] mm.
+Lastly, the mean flipper length of Gentoo penguins with a body mass of 5076.02 g is [46.99, 48.02] mm, with 98% confidence.

 We provide details about manually computing confidence intervals for the mean response in Section 6.11.3.